MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeHybrid/hybrid-exchange-integration/repeatedly-prompted-for-credentials.md

 If you're repeatedly prompted to enter your credentials or receive the "Access Denied" error message, see the following Microsoft Knowledge Base article:

-[2630976](https://support.microsoft.com/help/2630976) "Access Denied" error, or user is repeatedly prompted for credentials when trying to connect to Office 365 by using a rich client application
+[2630976](https://support.microsoft.com/help/2630976) "Access Denied" error, or user is repeatedly prompted for credentials when trying to connect to Microsoft 365 by using a rich client application

 ### Solutions for Lync administrators